conanbatt/interview-practice/behavioral/README.md

   2. Sometimes a coworker or a direct report is not performing as expected, and it’s starting to be detrimental to the company roadmap or teamwork.
 How would you deal with this situation?
   3. What was the hardest technical challenge you ever faced?

-  4. Can you tell me about a time a project you lead failed?
+  4. Can you tell me about a time a project you led failed?

 5. Do you have any questions for us?